-If you want to make a successful career as an author of genre fiction, one of the best places to start is the short story.
-As Neil Gaiman says, “Short stories are wonderful places because you can go out and around the universe and still be back by teatime — at least by teatime on Friday.”
+If you want to make a successful career as an author of literary fiction, one of the best places to start is the short story.
+It can be a stepping stone.
+As Ray Bradbury said, “You can write a short story in two hours.
+Two hours a day, you have a novel in a year.”
 Many bestselling authors got their start writing short fiction and publishing in magazines.

 1. Finish the Story